John Valdivia

-John Valdivia (born July 19, 1975), is an American politician that served as the 34th mayor of San Bernardino, California.
+John Valdivia (born July 19, 1975) is an American politician who served as the 34th mayor of San Bernardino, California.
 Valdivia was unsuccessful in his bid for re-election in the 2022 San Bernardino mayoral election.
 In 2021, Valdivia became the first elected official in 20 years to be censured by the San Bernardino City Council for alleged misuse of public funds.

 Early life and education

 John Valdivia was born on July 19, 1975, in San Bernardino, California.
-He received his bachelor’s degree from Evangel University.
+He received his bachelor's degree from Evangel University.
 His graduate studies include a Masters of Divinity from Fuller Theological Seminary and a Master of Business Administration from Azusa Pacific University.

 San Bernardino Councilman

 From March 2012 to December 2018, Valdivia served as the Councilman for the Third Ward in San Bernardino.
 The ward includes the Auto Center, the Inland Center Mall, Hospitality Lane business corridor, the restaurant row, and the entertainment corridor.

 In November 2011, Valdivia was elected with nearly 70% of the total vote, he was sworn into office March 2012.

 In February 2014, Valdivia announced his candidacy for California's 31st Congressional District with the Republican Party.
 Valdivia dropped out of the race one month later citing timing issues and a desire to work on city issues.

 Transient Occupancy Tax during his tenure increased from $2.2 million in 2012 to almost $5 million in 2018 by the end of Valdivia's term as Councilman.
 The transient occupancy tax pays for San Bernardino's police officers and firefighters.

 Voters in his third ward district elected him for another term in November 2015.